Preparing your application

 Future funding opportunities

-- Will I be eligible to reapply if unsuccessful in this assessment point?
+- Will I be eligible to reapply if unsuccessful in this round?

-- Where applications have not been successful at a particular assessment point, we will work with councils to identify how these can be strengthened, or if there may be other opportunities for development that could be supported through later rounds of the fund.
-Where an application has passed the gateway criteria but was not funded due to higher prioritised projects, we would welcome a conversation with the council about how best to proceed for future assessment points.
+- Where applications have not been successful at a particular round, we will work with councils to identify how these can be strengthened, or if there may be other opportunities for development that could be supported through the last round of the fund.
+Where an application has passed the gateway criteria but was not funded due to higher prioritised projects, we would welcome a conversation with the council about how best to proceed for further rounds of BLRF2.

-- When will further assessment points of BLRF open?
+- When will further rounds of BLRF2 open?